ngs-doo/revenj/README.md

 #Getting started:

 Register at https://dsl-platform.com and create an external project.
-You will need a Postgres instance and .NET server (Mono support comming soon).
+You will need a Postgres instance and .NET server/Mono.

 Write some DSL describing your domain.
 DSL Platform will build/maintain all infrastructure related problems such as: